Adolf Bastian

-Adolf Philipp Wilhelm Bastian (26 June 1826 – 2 February 1905) was a 19th-century polymath best remembered for his contributions to the development of ethnography and the development of anthropology as a discipline.
-Modern psychology owes him a great debt, because of his theory of the Elementargedanke, which led to Carl Jung's development of the theory of archetypes.
-His ideas had a formative influence on the "father of American anthropology" Franz Boas, and he also influenced the thought of comparative mythologist Joseph Campbell.
+Adolf Philipp Wilhelm Bastian (26 June 1826 – 2 February 1905) was a 19th-century polymath remembered best for his contributions to the development of ethnography and the development of anthropology as a discipline.
+His theory of the Elementargedanke resulted in Carl Jung's development of the theory of archetypes.
+His ideas influenced the "father of American anthropology" Franz Boas and comparative mythologist Joseph Campbell.

 Life

 Bastian was born in Bremen, at the time a state of the German Confederation, into a prosperous bourgeois German family of merchants.

-His career at university was broad almost to the point of being eccentric.
-He studied law at the Ruprecht Karl University of Heidelberg, and biology at what is today Humboldt University of Berlin, the Friedrich Schiller University of Jena, and the University of Würzburg.
+His career at university was broad almost to the extent of being eccentric.
+He studied law at the Ruprecht Karl University of Heidelberg, and biology at what is now Humboldt University of Berlin, the Friedrich Schiller University of Jena, and the University of Würzburg.
 It was at this last university that he attended lectures by Rudolf Virchow and developed an interest in what was then known as 'ethnology'.
 He finally settled on medicine and earned a degree from Prague in 1850.

 Bastian became a ship's doctor and began an eight-year voyage that took him around the world.
 This was the first of what would be a quarter of a century of travels.
-He returned to Germany in 1859 and wrote a popular account of his travels along with an ambitious three-volume work entitled Man in History, which became one of his most well-known works.
+He returned to Germany in 1859 and wrote a popular account of his travels along with an ambitious three-volume work entitled Man In History, which became one of his most well-known works.

-In 1861 he undertook a four-year trip to Southeast Asia and his account of this trip, The People of East Asia ran to six volumes. when Bastian finally published the studies and observations during his Journey through Cambodia to Cochinchina in Germany in 1868 - told in detail but uninspiredly, above all without a single one of his drawings - this work hardly made an impression, while everyone was talking about Henri Mouhot's posthumous work with vivid descriptions of Angkor, Travels in the Central Parts of Indo-China, Siam, Cambodia and Laos, published in 1864 through the Royal Geographical Society.
+In 1861 he began a four-year journey to Southeast Asia and his account of this journey, The People Of East Asia occupied six volumes.
+When Bastian finally published his studies and observations as Journey through Cambodia to Cochinchina in Germany in 1868 - told in detail but uninspiredly, above all without a single one of his drawings - this work did not became influential, though at about the same great popularity was accrued by Henri Mouhot's posthumous work with vivid descriptions of Angkor, Travels in the Central Parts of Indo-China, Siam, Cambodia and Laos, published in 1864 through the Royal Geographical Society.

-He moved to Berlin in 1866, where he became a member of the Academy of Sciences Leopoldina in 1869.
-Together with Robert Hartmann (1832–1893), Bastian founded the ethnological and anthropological journal, Zeitschrift für Ethnologie (ZfE) in 1869.
+He relocated to Berlin in 1866, where he became a member of the Academy of Sciences Leopoldina in 1869.
+Together with Robert Hartmann (1832–1893), Bastian initiated the ethnological and anthropological journal, Zeitschrift für Ethnologie (ZfE) in 1869.
 He also worked with Rudolf Virchow to organize the Berlin Society for Anthropology, Ethnology, and Prehistory, which would use the ZfE as its main publication outlet.

 In 1873, he was one of the founders and first director of the Ethnological Museum of Berlin, and served as its first director.
 Its collection of ethnographic artifacts became one of the largest in the world for decades to come.
-Among others who worked under him at the museum were the young Franz Boas, who later founded the American school of ethnology, and Felix von Luschan.
+Among others who worked for him at the museum were the young Franz Boas, who later founded the American school of ethnology, and Felix von Luschan.
+As head of the Africa Department, Bastian devised collection instructions typical of the colonial era.